 Research in the ERC spans from small spark-ignition engines to heavy-duty diesel engines, and a major focus is on low-temperature modes of combustion.

-ERC T-25 get-together at 2014 SAE Congress
+ERC Award Recipients at the 2015 SAE World Congress